 At Bloomberg News, she covered a range of beats across business and government including Asian equity markets, U.S. government contracting, and health care regulation.
 She began her career in Time Magazine’s Washington bureau, reporting on President Barack Obama’s historic inauguration in 2009, the environmental impact of mountaintop mining, and the first successful defense using a Facebook status as an alibi.
-She has also published a spate of travel and food features for CNN, and debuted on CNN Español in 2014, speaking in Spanish and hitting a gong.
+She has also published a spate of travel and food features for CNN and other publications, and debuted on CNN Español in 2014, speaking in Spanish and hitting a gong.